-- Oats Chilla: Healthy fibre rich chilla made with oats, besan and spices.
+- Oats Chilla: Healthy fibre rich chilla made with oats, gram flour, herbs and spices.

-- Rava Chilla: Super easy to make savory pancakes made with sooji or semolina.
+- Rava Chilla: Super easy to make savory pancakes made with sooji (cream of wheat or semolina).

-- Moong Dal Cheela: Another version of nutritious protein rich cheela made with moong lentils.
+- Moong Dal Chilla: Another version of nutritious protein rich mung bean pancake made with husked and split moong lentils.

 How to Make Besan Chilla